 Doctors, especially surgeons, attract big pay cheques compared to most other professions.
-When you consider the difficulty of getting into medical school, the cost of education, the sacrificial eight-plus years of rigorous study, and the countless of lives doctors save on daily basis, we may say the high salaries are well deserved.
+When you consider the difficulty of getting into medical school, the cost of education, the sacrificial eight-plus years of rigorous study, and the many lives doctors save daily, we may say the high earnings are well deserved.

 10. New Zealand

-Australia typically has an edge when it comes to high paying salaries for most professions than New Zealand.
-But when it comes to medicine, New Zealand is clearly the place to be.
-While there are no available figures for average salaries, specialists in the country can expect to earn an average take home of $138,261.
+Australia typically has an edge when it comes to high-paying salaries for most professions over New Zealand.
+But when it comes to medicine, New Zealand is the place to be.
+While there are no available figures for average salaries, specialists in the country can expect to earn an average take-home of $138,261.
 Operating a mixed public/private healthcare system, New Zealand is a popular immigration destination for English-speaking doctors, so if you’re thinking of making the move, then your bank balance might appreciate it.

 Israel prioritizes public service and the development of pioneering technologies in the country.
-As a result, it operates advanced healthcare system.
-In order to attract and retain the best medical minds, hospitals and clinics are willing to dish out the big bucks, too, with general practitioners earning an average of $74,920 per annum and specialists looking at around $147,421.
+As a result, it operates an advanced healthcare system.
+To attract and retain the best medical minds, hospitals and clinics are willing to dish out the big bucks, too, with general practitioners earning an average of $74,920 per annum and specialists looking at around $147,421.

 As Europe’s modern economic powerhouse, Germany is well placed to offer attractive salaries, and doctors are no exception.
-The average yearly take home for specialists sits at around $149,990, funded in the majority by a complex, multi-payer health system.
-If your German speaking skill is up to scratch, you may want to consider heading to Germany.
+The average yearly take-home for experts sits at around $149,990, funded in the majority by a complex, multi-payer health system.
+If your German-speaking skill is up to scratch, you may want to consider heading to Germany as a doctor.